Bahrain will surprise some, being a liberal

 and go karting on the Formula 1 track

-Bahrain is one of the only places in the region where alcohol is permitted and we’ll go out for drinks where we may rub shoulders with Saudi holiday-makers and expats alike!
+Bahrain is one of the only places in the region where alcohol is permitted, and we’ll go out to rub shoulders with Saudi holiday-makers and expats alike

 Overnight in Manama

-Our first stop is the impressive Al Fateh Grand Mosque, one of the largest mosques in the whole world which can hold over 7000 people at the same time!
+Our first stop is the impressive Al Fateh Grand Mosque – built in 1988, it is one of the largest mosques in the whole world which can hold over 7000 worshippers at a time

-We head to the Al Fateh Corniche to check out the Bahrain National Museum.
-The corniche itself is a great place to walk along the seaside and take in the weekend with the Bahraini people
+We head to the Al Fateh Corniche to check out the Bahrain National Museum – the corniche itself is a great place to walk along the seaside and take in the day with the Bahraini people

 Lunch at the 1950s Haji’s Café

-Watch the sunset from the top of the Qala’at al-Bahrain, the Bahrain Fort.
-Built on DIlmun settlements over 3000 years old, it was built in the 14th century but has since been renovated.
-The fort is located just outside of Manama and offering stunning views of the area
+Enjoy the sunset from the top of the Qala’at al-Bahrain, the Bahrain Fort.
+Built on Dilmun settlements over 3000 years old, it was built during the 14th century but has since been renovated.
+The fort is located just outside of Manama and offering stunning views of the area.

 Dinner in town at Bahrain Block 338